marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_7/A-UnderstandThreads.md

 Adding Lions
 ```

-- As you can see, all of the results are now organized.
+- As you can see, all the results are now organized.
 - Removing the lions all happens in one step, as does cleaning the pen and adding the lions back in.
 - In this example, we used two different constructors for our *CyclicBarrier* objects, the latter of which called
   a *Runnable* method upon completion.